-- Create an system environment variable called JAVA_HOME, and set it to the install location of the JDK folder, such as C:\Program Files\Java\jdk<version>.
+- Create a system environment variable called JAVA_HOME, and set it to the install location of the JDK folder, such as C:\Program Files\Java\jdk<version>.

-- Create an system environment variable called ANDROID_NDK_ROOT, and set it to your NDK folder <staging folder>\android-ndk-<version>.
+- Create a system environment variable called ANDROID_NDK_ROOT, and set it to your NDK folder <staging folder>\android-ndk-<version>.

-- Download the Qt Framework for Android (on Windows) from The Qt Company.
+- Click Get Qt to locate and download the Qt Framework for Android (on Windows).

 - Run the Qt for Android installer, accepting all the defaults.

-- In Qt Creator, click Tools > Options > Android and fill in the paths.
+- In Qt Creator, click Tools > Options > Devices > Android and fill in the paths.
 Paths will be similar to the following:

 - JDK Location: C:\Program Files\Java\jdk<version>